The Type-Traits Library: Optimization

 }

 The GCC 6 implementation uses SFINAE.
 The full specialization of the function template __fill_a use __builtin_memset.
-The key part in this implementation is line (1): __gnu_cxx::__enable_if<__is_byte<_Tp>::__value, void>::__type.
+The crucial part in this implementation is line (1): __gnu_cxx::__enable_if<__is_byte<_Tp>::__value, void>::__type.
 Let me rewrite this expression in a human-readable way and use the official names.

 std::enable_if<std::is_byte<Tp>::value, void>::type